SumiSastri/dev-blogs/docs/Java/part10_11-java-abstraction-interfaces.md

 - All of these methods are called at runtime, then super called and therefore late binding takes place
 - This is the reason it is called late binding or runtime polymorphish

-However it is still dependent on inheritance and Java does not allow multiple inheritance Inheritance in Java works only one way - from parent or super class down to subclasses The super class knows nothing about its subclasses Access control - who sees what
+Abstract classes enforce strick inheritance from the abstract class and all its parents If you need to use different data and behaviours from different classes, Java compiler will throw an error However it is still dependent on inheritance and Java does not allow multiple inheritance Inheritance in Java works only one way - from parent or super class down to subclasses in abstract classes The super class knows nothing about its subclasses Access control - who sees what is controlled with the `abstract` key word An abstract super class can not be instantiated - not allowed byc ompiler An abstract class enforces design contracts between classes

-An abstract super class can not be instantiated - not allowed byc ompiler An abstract class makes new classes but can not be the blue print for a new class as it is the master blue print It is a way of locking down the master blue print so that it serves its purpose of being the single source of truth Calling a method with a Wrapper class - array or object you are calling the global wrapper class Object that is the uber class for super classes -> Arrays/ Objects which are reference types therefore you are referencing the hashcode
+It is a way of locking down the master blue print so that it serves its purpose of being the single source of truth Calling a method with a Wrapper class - array or object you are calling the global wrapper class Object that is the uber class for super classes -> Arrays/ Objects which are reference types therefore you are referencing the hashcode